ramiiib/ramiii.dev/_posts/2024-02-28-SOC-Automation-Project.md

 ```
 ![nanosc](assets/img/nanosc.png)

-Then remove old files using that default installation of Cassandra left, start the service, and check if it's running:
+Then remove old files from the default installation that Cassandra left, start the service, and check if it's running:
 ```bash
 rm -rf /var/lib/cassandra/*
 systemctl start cassandra.service